godotengine/godot-docs/classes/class_node.rst

 Fetch a node.
 NodePath must be valid (or else error will occur) and can be either the path to child node, a relative path (from the current node to another node), or an absolute path to a node.

-Note: fetching absolute paths only works when the node is inside the scene tree (see :ref:`is_inside_scene<class_Node_is_inside_scene>`).
+Note: fetching absolute paths only works when the node is inside the scene tree (see :ref:`is_inside_tree<class_Node_is_inside_tree>`).
 Examples.
 Assume your current node is Character and following tree: